AditisJain/shopping_basket/README.md

 > **Note:** If incorrect credentials are entered, the program will terminate.
 Please restart it and try again.

+> **Important:** If you are entering a discount for a product that does not exist, you must first add the product before assigning a discount.

 ## Customer Functionality (`checkout.py`)
 Customers can add products to their basket and avail of applicable discounts.